contensis/docs-delivery-dotnet/key-concepts/entries-list.md

 // Create a client
 var client = ContensisClient.Create();

-// Get all entries with the default paging options var entries = await client.Entries.ListAsync("film", new PageOptions(3, 10),
+// Get all entries based on the Movie content type with the default paging options var entries = await client.Entries.ListAsync("movie", new PageOptions(3, 10),
-    new SortFields { new SortField("title", SortField.FieldSortDirection.Descending) });
+    new [] { "title", "-releaseDate" } );
 ```

 ---